Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 Cape buffalos, one of Africa’s Big Five, gather along the Chobe River in Chobe National Park.

-Top 7 reasons to visit Serondela
+Top 7 reasons to visit the Chobe Riverfront

 1. Explore Chobe by land and water